CUASAS/pixel-gantry-control/Gantry/gScript Application/gScript Documentation.md

   - `path`: The path relative to the active project root to the dialog description file. eg `Config\dialog-test.ini`.

+#### `EXEC`

+This command invokes another executable to run until completion.
+The working directory for the invocation is the root of the current project directory.
+For example, suppose one had a python script in the `Scripts\` directory within the project directory.
+One could invoke this script via `EXEC "python Scripts\example.py"`.
+String interpolation is also supported so passing some information to the script via arguments is supported like `EXEC "python Script\example.py -a {$myVar} -b {$myVar2}"`.
+Any information that needs to be returned to gScript should be written to a text file following the `key: value` format of `flex_config`.
+The file can then be loaded into gScript using `LOADCONFIG`.
+Do not return data as the return code.
+Any non-zero value is interpreted as an error code and will raise an error in gScript.

+*Format:* `EXEC command silent

+  - `command`: A string to be executed by the system exec.
+Typically consists of an application executable followed by a series of arguments.
+  - `silent`: **Optional** the literal string "silent" can be supplied which supresses standard output.
+Standard Error will still be shown if the return code is non-zero.

 #### `SETLOG`

 Specifies the log file to use for the session.